magicalpanda/MGPCommandBus/README.md

     [[IKBCommandBus applicationCommandBus] execute: command];

-The bus looks for an appropriate `IKBCommandHandler` subclass to schedule in response to a command: command handlers define the work that is done when a given command is requested.
-Register handler classes with `+[IKBCommandBus registerHandlerClass:]`; the bus assumes that there will be one handler for every command it receives.
+The bus looks for an appropriate `IKBCommandHandler` conformer to schedule in response to a command: command handlers define the work that is done when a given command is requested.
+Register handler instance with `-[IKBCommandBus registerHandler:]`.
+Any number of handlers can support a single command, they will all get a chance to handle it.

 See [Separating User Interface From Work](http://blog.securemacprogramming.com/2013/06/separating-user-interface-from-work/) for more discussion of the pattern.